manq2010/Book-An-Appointment-Front-End/README.md

 #### NB: Ensure the `rails db:seed` was run from above for the admin role to work.

-If you want to login as normal user, follow the sign-up precess.
+If you want to login as normal user, follow the sign-up process.

 #### NB: If you not able to sign-in, kindly refresh page and try to sign-in again